Jane Comerford: From Australia via America to Europe

 In 1983 she released a Hi NRG cover version of "In the Year 2525" under the pseudonym "Jane Rossi".

 In 1998 she released her debut album Somebody Sent Me an Angel with a collection of her own songs under the Polydor (Universal Music) label.
 Apart from live performances, Jane is also an accomplished studio singer, songwriter and producer, running her own recording studio.
+Jane also performed for a short while as part of the new line up of the Spanish duo Baccara, who had originally enjoyed success across the world with their hit “Yes Sir, I Can Boogie.”